bGuzzo/social-media-nlp/README.md

 You can modify the configuration parameters in the respective scripts to customize the dataset creation, model training, and evaluation process.

 ## Project Report

-The project report is available in the `latex/assignment` directory.
-You can compile the LaTeX source code to generate a PDF report.
+The project report is available in the `latex/assignment` directory as LaTeX and PDF compiled format.